simonprovost/scikit-longitudinal/docs/getting-started.md

     pip install scikit-longitudinal==0.0.8  # Replace with the desired version
     ```

-    Please note that here we assume you have a compatible Python version installed (3.9) and a working environment (e.g Conda).
+    Please note that here we assume you have a supported Python version installed (3.10–3.12) and a working environment (e.g Conda).

 === ":simple-python: Conda (CondaForge)"

     To install `Scikit-longitudinal` using `Conda`, follow these steps:

     1. Open your terminal or Anaconda Prompt.
-    2. Create a new Conda environment with Python 3.9:
+    2. Create a new Conda environment with Python 3.10:

        ```bash
-       conda create --name sklong -c conda-forge python=3.9
+       conda create --name sklong -c conda-forge python=3.10
        ```

     3. Activate the environment: